lesma/Solis-Modbus-Auto-Charging-using-Solax/HA Backup Restore.md

 * Solcast API Key
 * Openweathermap API Key
 * Solax Integration settings (you must enter the correct IP address of your Modbus device which connects to your inverter)
-* Battery Heat and Cooling Fans buttons will need to be linked to your own devices, if you have them.

 HA Credentials: